dmdque/typingtest/README.md

 typingtest
 ==========
 Run the make command to compile.
-If it doesn't work, run
+If it doesn't work, run:
 > g++ main.cc